Louisiana–Monroe Warhawks men's basketball: Postseason results

-All of their appearances were when the school was still known as Northeast Louisiana and their mascot was the Indians.

 NCAA tournament results

 The Warhawks have appeared in the NCAA tournament seven times.
 Their combined record is 0–7.

-NAIA Tournament results
+NAIA tournament results

-The Warhawks have appeared in the NAIA Tournament one time.
+The Warhawks have appeared in the NAIA tournament one time.
 Their record is 1–1.

 NIT results

 The Warhawks have appeared in the National Invitation Tournament (NIT) two times.
 Their combined record is 0–2.

 CBI results

 The Warhawks have appeared in the College Basketball Invitational (CBI) one time.
 Their record is 3–2.

 CIT results

 The Warhawks have appeared in the CollegeInsider.com Postseason Tournament (CIT) three times.
 Their combined record is 1–3.